 Disclosure: This website contains affiliate links.
 That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra, and it helps support this site.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

-After living Prague for 15 months, and having countless friends, family members, acquaintances, and readers visit and message us about the best things to do in Prague (keep those coming by the way…we love hearing from you!), I think it’s pretty safe to say we have a pretty robust set of recommendations when it comes to the best things to do in Prague.
+After living and working as freelancers in Prague for 15 months, and having countless friends, family members, acquaintances, and readers visit and message us about the best things to do in Prague (keep those coming by the way…we love hearing from you!), I think it’s pretty safe to say we have a pretty robust set of recommendations when it comes to the best things to do in Prague.

 Up until this point, we’ve always responded to people’s requests individually, which is problematic on two accounts: For one, it takes up a lot of time building lists of the best things to do in Prague for different people.
 And two, it means the readers who don’t message us don’t get to see our recommendations for what has become one of the most visited cities in the world!

 I’ve been meaning to share our ideas about the best things to do in Prague for awhile now and am finally just getting around to it now.
 This post is meant to be a massive resource for anyone planning a trip to Prague.
 While most of these ideas are great for any type of traveller, some of them involve alcohol and steep steps (although, not together).
 I’ve tried to outline special considerations for each activity if there are any, but forgive me if I forgot one or two.